 What is Intensive Care?

-In the ICU, patients are often connected to a host of equipment, and receive constant, personal attention.
-Some of the machines that can be involved in ICU patient care include advanced heart monitors, ventilators for breathing assistance, feeding tubes, and catheters.
+In the ICU, patients receive constant, personal attention and are often connected to a host of equipment.
+Some of the machines that can be involved in ICU patient care include advanced heart monitors, ventilators for breathing assistance, feeding tubes and catheters.
 Because of the high degree of intervention associated with these devices, infections can become more common.

 Visiting hours for family members and guests are between 11:00am - 1:00pm and 4:00pm - 8:30pm.